 - Do not leave a gas stove unattended while cooking.

-- Smoke alarms should of course be installed properly nearby.
+- A Smoke alarm should of course be installed properly nearby.

 - Clean the stove burners and grates at least once a week by soaking them in warm soapy water.
 Use a toothpick to remove any debris in the burner’s holes.

 - NEVER pour water on a gas stove fire.
 If it’s a small fire in a pot put a lid on the pot and turn off the burner.
-If it’s a larger fire, you can use a fire extinguisher, or wet towel or lots of salt or baking soda to put the fire out.
+If it’s a larger fire, you can use a fire extinguisher, a fire suppression blanket, a wet towel or lots and lots of salt or baking soda to put the fire out.

-Can Leaving The Gas Stove On Kill You?
+Can You Die From Leaving The Gas Stove On?

 Leaving a gas stove on can kill you several ways…